aaron-pollet/netflix-clone/README.md

 This is my first time trying to clone a web application on my own.

-First evening of trying to replicate the netflix profile selection screen.

 ![alt text](./netflix-clone/public/screenshots/netflix_official_profile-selection.png)

 and my initial recreation